REFUGEE PROTECTION IN THE ASIA PACIFIC REGION

 The legislative amendments cleared the way to establish capacity on Nauru and PNG to process the asylum claims of unauthorized maritime arrivals (UMAs) transferred from Australia.
 The governments of Nauru and PNG agreed to such capacity being established and UMAs arriving in Australia after 13 August 2012 were warned that they risked transfer to a regional processing country.

 On 10 September 2012, the Australian Minister for Immigration designated Nauru as a regional processing country despite UNHCR expressing concern.
+The designation has a sunset date of 1 October 2022.
 On 9 October 2012, the Minister designated PNG as a regional processing country.
-Again, the designation was made despite UNHCR expressing concern.
-Both designations were approved by federal parliament and are in force.
+Again, the designation, which has a sunset date of 1 April 2023, was made despite UNHCR expressing concern.

 On 19 July 2013, the Prime Ministers of Australia and PNG announced that the two countries had entered a Regional Resettlement Arrangement (RRA).
 A new MoU signed on 6 August 2013 replaced the one signed on 8 September 2012.
 Pursuant to the RRA, UMAs arriving in Australia following 19 July 2013 could be transferred to PNG for processing of asylum claims and, if found to be refugees, were to be resettled in PNG or another “participating regional, including Pacific Island, state” but not in Australia.